Autumn Table

 Ear Training Exercises

-Initially when you select the ear training mode you will be prompted to start a game using the button.
-Ahead of this, you can adjust the game configuration using the options in the bottom right.
+ear training Initially when you select the ear training mode you'lll be prompted to start a game using the button.
+Ahead of this, you can adjust the game configuration using the options in the top-right.
 During the game, you can swap modes at any time.
-Any other changes to the settings (including changes to the current scale preset) will take affect from the next round (e.g. if you exclude the note C, it may still be present in the current round, it will only be from the next round onwards that it won't be used).
+Any other changes to the settings (including changes to the current scale preset) will take affect from the next round.

 Ear Training – Higher or Lower